 This is not the post you’ve been waiting for.

 That one is coming soon.
 And by ‘that one’ I mean the one where I share my entire dish storage system.
+(ETA: that link is now live.)
 It’s probably the question I get asked more than any other.
 “Where do you store your dishes?”

 I used to have a very simple answer to that question, comprising very conventional storage options.
 A china cabinet in the dining room, our kitchen cabinets, and later on a butler’s pantry.
 I maintained that system for years and it passed the organization test, in that it was easy to find things, easy to access them and easy to upkeep.